 Browse by Medical Category

-The International Program of the Harvard Medical School Center for Palliative Care, based in the Palliative Care Service at Massachusetts General Hospital, offers training and technical assistance in pain relief and palliative care to colleagues in low-income countries.
+The International Program of the Harvard Medical School Center for Palliative Care, based in the Division of Palliative Care at Massachusetts General Hospital, offers training and technical assistance in pain relief and palliative care to colleagues in low-income countries.